 If no inflammation, infection, impaction, rupture, or tumors are found, your cat's weight and diet may need to be addressed to treat the reason for the anal gland issues.

 Manual anal gland expression is easy to learn how to do but cats do not enjoy it.
 Ask a veterinarian about restraint methods, distraction techniques, and exactly how to safely express a cat's anal glands if your cat needs it and you want to try and do it at home.
 Manual pressure is applied to the glands by inserting a finger into the rectum and firmly but gently squeezing the small, balloon-like gland on the edge of the rectal opening.
 This causes the anal gland secretions to come out.

 Preventing Cat Anal Gland Problems

-If you're worried about it developing anal gland problems, prevent your cat from becoming overweight and let your veterinarian know if it's scooting its rear end on the floor or has any inflammation around the rectal area.
+If you're still worried about it developing anal gland problems, be sure to let your veterinarian know if it's scooting its rear end on the floor or has any inflammation around the rectal area.
 Monitor your cat's stool for diarrhea and do not attempt to express the anal glands unnecessarily.
-Manually expressing anal glands without them needing it can cause actually irritate the glands so it is best to leave them alone unless a reason to express them arises.
+Manually expressing anal glands without them needing it can actually irritate the glands unnecessarily so it is best to leave them alone unless a reason to express them arises.

 Miyazaki, Tamako et al. Olfactory Discrimination Of Anal Sac Secretions In The Domestic Cat And The Chemical Profiles Of The Volatile Compounds.
 Journal Of Ethology, vol 36, no. 1, 2017, pp. 99-105.
 Springer Science And Business Media LLC, doi:10.1007/s10164-017-0532-x

 Anal Sac Disease In Cats.
 San Bruno Pet Hospital, 2020